-Most birds begin searching for a place to build their nest in late winter.
+Most birds search for a place to build their nest in late winter.
 So the best time to set up your birdhouse is around February and March.

-That will give the birds plenty of time to locate it before the breeding season.
+That will give the birds time to locate it before the breeding season.

-Make sure the window you choose is near shrubs, bushes, and greenery to help the birds feel more secure.
+Ensure your window is near shrubs, bushes, and greenery to help the birds feel more secure.
 And if possible, try to provide plenty of food and shade nearby.
-Many customers have better luck attracting birds when placing it close to a birdfeeder.
+Many customers have better luck attracting birds when placing them close to a birdfeeder.

-The birdhouse comes with easy to follow instructions for proper installment and mounting.
-After removing all the parts, start by carefully sliding the included window into the birdhouse.
+The birdhouse comes with easy-to-follow instructions for proper installment and mounting.
+After removing all the parts, start carefully sliding the included window into the birdhouse.

 Next, attach the three suction cups to the box.
 You’ll want to attach one on each top corner of the house.
 The third should be centered at the bottom for full support.

-Once you’ve chosen the location, you should mount it at the height of, at least, six to seven feet to ensure that it’s out of reach of predators.
+Once you’ve chosen the location, you should mount it at a height of at least six to seven feet to ensure that it’s out of reach of predators.

 The final step is to take the acrylic two-way mirror and attach it behind the birdhouse from inside your house.
-That’s what makes it possible to view the box without disturbing the birds.
+That makes it possible to view the box without disturbing the birds.

-For more tips about adequately setting up My Spy Birdhouse, check out the video below.
+Check out the video below for more tips about adequately setting up My Spy Birdhouse.

 My Spy Birdhouse Review: Where to Buy

-Although the original site is no longer available, you can still get My Spy Birdhouse from select retail stores, such as Walmart and Bed, Bath, and Beyond.
+Although the original site is no longer available, you can still get My Spy Birdhouse from select retail stores such as Walmart, Bed, Bath, and Beyond.
 However, these birdhouses sell out quickly, so your best option is to order the birdhouse online.

-My Spy Birdhouse is currently manufactured by the company Product Trend, LLC, which is a division of Hampton Direct, Inc. The company is reliable and offers several other products that are usually highly rated.
+My Spy Birdhouse is currently manufactured by the company Product Trend, LLC, a Hampton Direct, Inc division.
+The company is reliable and offers several other products that are usually highly rated.

-At the time of this My Spy Birdhouse review, the average customer rating is 3.3 out of 5.0 stars on Amazon, with several positive and happy comments in support of the product.
+At the time of this My Spy Birdhouse review, the average customer rating is 3.3 out of 5.0 stars on Amazon, with several positive and happy comments supporting the product.

 Alternative Options to My Spy Birdhouse

-If you’re still unsure about using My Spy Birdhouse, there are other options to attract and safely view nesting birds.
+If you’re still unsure about using My Spy Birdhouse, other options exist to attract and safely view nesting birds.